tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/indexer-operations.md

 ## Supportability

- Version 2019-05-06 of the Service REST API provides the Azure Blob and Azure Table indexers, but the CSV blob indexer support is preview-only through `api-version=2019-05-06-Preview`.

  A **data source** specifies what data needs to be indexed, credentials to access the data, and policies to enable Azure Cognitive Search to efficiently identify changes in the data (such as modified or deleted rows in a database table).
 It's defined as an independent resource so that it can be used by multiple indexers.

  The following data sources are currently supported: